We found 6 orthopedic surgeons who accept Aetna Leap Diabetes near Newark, DE.

 Dr. Mihir Thacker specializes in pediatric orthopedics/orthopedic surgery and practices in Wilmington, DE and Newark, DE.
 Dr. Thacker accepts several insurance carriers, including Coventry, Aetna HSA, and Coventry HSA.
 For Dr. Thacker's professional training, Dr. Thacker completed a residency program at Lokmanya Tilak Municipal Medical College & General Hospital.

-Dr. Brian De Muth is an orthopedic reconstructive surgeon.
-He is a graduate of Albert Einstein College of Medicine of Yeshiva University.
-Dr. De Muth's training includes a residency program at Montefiore Medical Center.
-He honors several insurance carriers, including United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate.
-He is affiliated with Harford Memorial Hospital and Union Hospital Health System.
+Dr. Brian De Muth is a specialist in adult orthopedic reconstructive surgery.
+He works in Havre De Grace, MD and Elkton, MD.
+Dr. De Muth is in-network for several insurance carriers, including United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate.
+His education and training includes medical school at Albert Einstein College of Medicine of Yeshiva University and residency at Montefiore Medical Center.
+He is professionally affiliated with Harford Memorial Hospital and Union Hospital Health System.

 Conditions / Treatments

 Medicare Patient Age

 Medicare Patient Conditions

 Medicare Patient Ethnicity

 Medicare Patient Gender